xy2119/xy2119/README.md

 🧬 Currently, I am working proactively on my master thesis about Geometric Deep Learning for Protein Design!!!
 Experiments about SE(3)-Invariant Representation on ProteinMPNN are here.

+💬 Also, I am hosting a weekly paper reading group, sharing Graph Transformers for molecular representation learnning with researchers from the fields of Computing, Medicine, Pharmaceutics etc. My GNNs notebooks are here.

 🌱 As an AI enthusiast and problem-solver, I head a team proposing AI-based solutions for the Sustainable Development Goals.
 The UNDP judging panel has chosen our mental healthcare initiative as one of the top 10 finalists out of 200+ teams.

-💬 Also, I am hosting a weekly paper reading group, sharing Graph Transformers for biomolecule tasks with researchers from the fields of Computing, Medicine, Pharmaceutics etc. My GNNs notebooks are here.